mobify/workshop--adaptivejs-components/README.md

 ## Done!
 Onward!

+1. Enter following command on the command line in Terminal:

+    ```
+    git reset --hard HEAD && git clean -df
+    ```

+    This command resets the branch.
+The end result of this command is that only the first folder is now the location of the project files.

-1. In the `workshop--adaptivejs-components` directory, run the following command to proceed to the project set up branch:
+2. Now run the following command to proceed to the project set up branch:

     ```
     git checkout part-4-create-new-component